Bill Adler: Song production, Museum consultancies, Film production, Podcast

 In 1987, Adler helped Run DMC write and produce its song "Christmas in Hollis."
 The details of that episode are spelled out by Joseph "Run" Simmons in ’'Jingle Bell Rocks!’', the award-winning 2014 documentary by Canadian filmmaker Mitchell Kezin.

 Adler has consulted for several museums on the establishment of their hip-hop collections, including Seattle's Experience Music Project (known today as the Museum of Pop Culture), the Museum of Modern Art, and the Smithsonian Institution's National Museum of American History.

 In collaboration with Hart and Dana Perry of Perry Films, Adler was the producer/writer of "And You Don't Stop: 30 Years of Hip-Hop," a five-part documentary film series that debuted on VH1 during the fall of 2004.
 Reviewing the series for The New York Times, television critic Virginia Heffernan wrote, "It may be the first monograph on this subject to position hip-hop confidently and specifically in the history of American music without having to make elementary arguments about its value or its significance."

 In October 2024, Adler launched a podcast entitled "The Singer & the Song."
 It was inspired by his belief that "a singer or instrumentalist performing a song is like an actor bringing a script to life or a cook working from a recipe – every interpretation is going to have its own unpredictable flavor."

 Collections

 Adler's work as a hip-hop archivist commenced during his years at Rush/Def Jam.
 The Adler Hip-Hop Archive—which includes newspaper and magazine articles, publicity materials, press photos, advertisements, and posters—was acquired by Cornell University in 2013.
+In the wake of that sale, Adler began contributing a column entitled “Diggin’ in the Files” to the Crazy Hood Productions website, which was founded and run by DJ EFN, the notable and prolific Miami-based producer, documentarian, and entrepreneur.
+Focusing on a series of important rappers, each article resurrected examples of the impactful press they had generated, variously published in mainstream media, music trade press, and independent hip-hop-centric outlets.
+The series ran for several years.

 In September 2015, the Eyejammie Hip-Hop Photo Collection, assembled by Adler, was acquired by the Smithsonian Institution's National Museum of African-American History and Culture.

 In June 2021, Adler donated his collection of Underground comix to the Rhode Island School of Design.

 Adler is featured in Dust & Grooves: Adventures in Record Collecting (2014), a book published by photographer Eilon Paz.